 In 2019, the Company continued to increase its investment in management and sales staff.
 The Company also incurred expenditures in research and development of its identity and payments practices.
 These research and development expenditures have been fully expensed.
-The R&D expenses and sales staff costs have led to an increase in revenue, including revenue from new clients.
+The R&D expenses and sales staff costs are expected to lead to an increase in revenue in 2020 and beyond, including revenue from new clients.